nvim-neorg/neorg/docs/NFF-0.1-spec.md

 ##### Quirks
   Carryover tags have an interesting property when applied to lines with detached modifiers - as long as no hard line break (e.g. \n\n) is encountered, the carryover tag will "infect" all the other detached modifiers below it, let me show an example.
-Let's say, hypothetically, we have a `$color` tag, which allows us to change the colour of the next element.
+Let's say, hypothetically, we have a `#color` tag, which allows us to change the colour of the next element.
 Because of this infectious property:

   ```
-	$color red
+	#color red
 	- One element
 	- Another element
   ```

-  Both the first and second list element will be affected by the `$color` tag, because the first element infected the other.
+  Both the first and second list element will be affected by the `#color` tag, because the first element infected the other.
-  In this scenario, the infection does not happen, and only the first list element gets the `$color` tag applied:
+  In this scenario, the infection does not happen, and only the first list element gets the `#color` tag applied:

   ```
-	$color red
+	#color red
 	- One element

 	- Unaffected element